mongodb/libmongocrypt/README.md

 If there are compilation or linker errors, run `make` again, setting `VERBOSE=1` in the environment or on the command line (which shows exact compile and link commands), and send the output to the maintainers of this project.

-### Design Principles ###
-The design of libmongocrypt adheres to these principles.

-#### Easy to integrate ####
-The main reason behind creating a C library is to make it easier for drivers to support FLE.
-Some consequences of this principle: the API is minimal, structs are opaque, and global initialization is lazy.

-#### Lightweight ####
-We decided against the "have libmongocrypt do everything" approach because it complicated integration, especially with async drivers.
-Because of this we decided no I/O occurs in libmongocrypt.

 ### Releasing ###

 See [releasing](./doc/releasing.md).